 Remember that it is a legal requirement to report a stray animal to the authorities and failing to do so could lead you to be accused of theft.

 If you are in a situation where a dog has regrettably been hit by a car, you should report it to your local council so the dog can be identified, and the owner notified.
-English law defines cats as wild animals, thus ownerless whereas dogs are considered as domestic pets, so they do have owners.
+English law defines cats as wild animals, thus ownerless, whereas dogs are considered domestic pets, so they have owners.
 Consequently, if you hit and injure or kill a dog with your car you must report it to your local authorities.
 If you hit and injure a cat, you do not have to report it but notifying the authorities will give the anxious owners some peace of mind.

 If the animal is injured, you should report it to your local council as well as the RSPCA (in England and Wales).

 It is important to contact your local council or dog warden as soon as possible.
 You should find the dog warden’s information and phone number through the Environmental Health Department of your local council or through the Animal Wardens' website.
 As mentioned previously, the local dog warden is legally responsible for any strays, so they should be notified first.
 The warden must hold onto a stray animal for 7 days before they can rehome them or pass them onto a rehoming organisation.

 It is not advised to keep the pet without reporting it to the authorities but if you must do so, checking websites and noticeboards would be the best way to find missing pets.
 Many publications are posted on these websites every day by worried pet owners so do not hesitate to browse them to check if the cat or dog you have found is listed.

 Animal Search UK introduced the first Missing Pet Search Team in the UK in 1999 and has been helping reunite families ever since.
 If you have found a stray pet, you can upload a picture of the animal on their website and it will auto-match to the closest matches of reported lost pets.
-They look for any type of pet but specialise in missing cats.
+They look for any type of pet but specialise in lost cats.